dstineback/pizza-odyssey/README.md

 lab week 2

 ##app-js
-objects were made for each hour of time
-objects were made for each store
+used constuctor function to make objects for each store
-Used arrays to push objects
-Used math function to generate random numbers for specific hours
+used math function to generate random numbers for pizza sold, delivered and used that info to calculate correct number of drivers
+used a for loop and DOM documents to transfer loop array to sales-data site

 ##style
 used a solid background color